Home

 Part III: Ambiguity.
 Different shapes, but similar SAS patterns.

-Therefore, visual inspection of data, and pattern recognition is only the first step in analysis of SAXS or SANS data.
+Therefore, visual inspection of data, and pattern recognition is only the first step in analysis of scattering data.
 Usually, more models are tested against the data, and any prior knowledge about the data (e.g. from microscopy or knowledge from the manufacturer) is considered in the analysis.

 Challenges